11 Top-Rated Resorts in Huntsville

 5. Trillium Resort and Spa

-Summer activities include exploring the resort's nature trails, rock-climbing, tennis, swimming off the floating dock, a fitness center, Finnish sauna, and an outdoor pool with hot tub.
+Summer activities include exploring the resort's nature trails, rock climbing, tennis, swimming off the floating dock, a fitness center, a Finnish sauna, and an outdoor pool with a hot tub.
 Guests also have use of the resort's kayaks, canoes, and mountain bikes.
 Winter fun includes skating, cross-country skiing, snowshoeing, and direct access to the region's extensive snowmobile trails.

 Accommodations at Trillium Resort consist of six delightful chalets set overlooking the lake, along with a further 10 smaller cabins set back in the woods.
 Spacious one-bedroom cabins feature large dining areas, full kitchens, bathrooms with large tubs, a wood-burning stove, and large private terraces or decks.
 Some also come with pullout couches.
 Pet-friendly options are available for an additional charge.

 Address: 848 Clearwater Lake Road, Port Sydney, Ontario